 The COVID-19 pandemic has had a massive impact on the global economy.
-Data Axle’s latest survey of more than 1,200 charitable donors found that, despite the devastating losses and widespread unemployment, a majority of donors (51%) have not reduced the amount they contribute to the causes they support.
+Data Axle’s survey of more than 1,200 charitable donors found that, despite the devastating losses and widespread unemployment, a majority of donors (51%) have not reduced the amount they contribute to the causes they support.
 In fact, 28% indicated they now donate more than they did pre-pandemic.

 The survey also found that while donors’ planned contributions are holding steady, their interactions with nonprofits have shifted towards digital channels.
 48% of donors ranked email as their preferred way to communicate with charities.
 Direct mail came in second with 21% of donors identifying it as their preferred channel, followed by social media (17%), text messaging (8%), and phone calls (2%).
 To engage current donors and attract new supporters in a digital age, nonprofits need to invest in a multichannel strategy and seize opportunities while donors are ready to give.